-Documents

-In this series, documentation, method descriptions, model descriptions and standards are published.
+Documents In this series, documentation, method descriptions, model descriptions and standards are published.

-© Statistics Norway, October 2011 Symbols in tables Symbol When using material from this publication, Category not applicable Statistics Norway shall be quoted as the source.
-Data not available Data not yet available ISBN 978-82-537-8217-1 Printed version Not for publication : ISBN 978-82-537-8218-8 Electronic version Nil - ISSN 1891-5906 Less than 0.5 of unit employed 0 Less than 0.05 of unit employed 0.0 Subject: 00.90 Provisional or preliminary figure Break in the homogeneity of a vertical series Break in the homogeneity of a horizontal series 1 Decimal punctuation mark
+© Statistics Norway, October 2011 When using material from this publication, Symbols in tables Category not applicable Data not available Symbol Statistics Norway shall be quoted as the source.
+Data not yet available ISBN 978-82-537-8217-1 Printed version ISBN 978-82-537-8218-8 Electronic version Not for publication Nil : ISSN 1891-5906 Less than 0.5 of unit employed Less than 0.05 of unit employed 0 0.0 Subject: 00.90 Provisional or preliminary figure Break in the homogeneity of a vertical series Print: Statistics Norway Break in the homogeneity of a ventical series Break in the homogeneity of a horizontal series Decimal punctuation mark